Our experts will contact you soon.

 - can be integrated into specific case studies and new product launches.

-In the following we explain step by step how the Net Promoter Score is calculated.
+In the following, we explain step by step how the Net Promoter Score is calculated.
 It shows how a company can achieve the best result by creating the right survey design to measure customer loyalty and satisfaction.

-NPS Survey: Appropiate Survey Design
+NPS Survey: Appropriate Survey Design

 Many companies that decide to calculate their Net Promoter Score invest a lot of time and resources in the planning phase to find out how many and what kind of surveys are needed.
-However, the calculation of the Net Promoter Score shines with its simplicity, which also applies to the implementation of the Net Promoter system.
+However, the calculation of the Net Promoter Score shines with its simplicity, which also applies to the implementation of the Net Promoter System.
 While management should be aware of the advantages and disadvantages of an NPS analysis, they should not spend too much time on planning and speculation.
 Even though NPS surveys already exist in the field, it is still possible to develop strategies that are better tailored to preliminary results within the industry.

 In NPS calculations, experts distinguish between surveys that measure customer loyalty and retention to a company or brand (relationship surveys) and surveys that measure customer satisfaction with specific interactions at the touchpoint level (transactional surveys).

 It is generally recommended to start with broader "relationship surveys" before calculating the Net Promoter Score for individual segments or touchpoints.
 Companies usually calculate their Net Promoter Score every three months, semi-annually or annually to determine customer loyalty.
 The customers' attitude towards the brand as a whole provides information about which Touchpoints should be investigated by means of separate surveys.